Luca-Lattanzi/fingersGesture/README.md

 The output of the neural network is used to command a pre-stored position (in joint space) to the robotic arm.

 The network was trained to detect 5 different fingers gestures:
- * middle and index fingers open.
+ * middle and index fingers open;
- * middle and index fingers close and swipe towards right.
+ * middle and index fingers close and swipe towards right;
- * middle and index fingers close and swipe towards left.
+ * middle and index fingers close and swipe towards left;
- * middle and index fingers close and swipe towards up.
+ * middle and index fingers close and swipe towards up;
  * middle and index fingers close and swipe towards down.

 ![FingersGestures](images/FingersGestures.png)